roest01/multipage-pdf-to-png/readme.md

 3. Run ``./pdfToSinglePng.sh``

 .png files will be created beside .pdf files with the same filename each pdf page goes vertically upon the other with a spacing between each page.
+Headers repeating every page.

 ## Demo